-Upgrading a DB instance for Amazon RDS Custom for SQL Server - Amazon Relational Database Service
+Upgrading an Amazon RDS Custom for SQL Server DB instance - Amazon Relational Database Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Upgrading a DB instance for Amazon RDS Custom for SQL Server
+Upgrading an Amazon RDS Custom for SQL Server DB instance

 For Linux, macOS, or Unix: